noymashat/films/README.md

 ### In order to run locally:

-1. Download this repo
+1. Download this project
 2. Open command line in the folder containing the project

 ```sh
 $ npm i
 ```

-then
+and then,

 ```sh
 $ yarn start